nicolafranchini/VenoBox-WP/readme.txt

 * **WooCommerce Compatibility:**
 VenoBox seamlessly integrates with WooCommerce product galleries, offering a streamlined solution for displaying your products with style and flair.

-Experience the next level of visual storytelling on your WordPress website with VenoBox.
-Download now to unlock a world of possibilities, where responsive design, multimedia versatility, and customizable aesthetics converge for an unparalleled user experience.
-Elevate your content, captivate your audience, and make every image and video a memorable moment with VenoBox.

 == Installation ==